DHC – Redress of Grievances

 - Grievances concerning an employee’s wages, hours, or conditions of work or other adverse employment action decisions affecting an employee.

-- Specific allegations of unlawful discrimination in employment on the basis of sex (including allegations of sexual harassment), race, religion, national origin, age, disability, sexual orientation, or gender identity or on the basis of the employee’s exercise of constitutional rights.
+- Specific allegations of unlawful discrimination in employment or education programs on the basis of sex (but not including allegations of sexual harassment), race, religion, national origin, age, disability, sexual orientation, or gender identity or on the basis of the employee’s exercise of constitutional rights.

 - Alleged violations of State Board rules or of policies adopted by the Board.